ppy/osu-wiki/wiki/Tournaments/JOKE/1/en.md

 ### Stage Instructions

 1. The first weekend will be the "Qualifiers".
 All participants will be assigned to a multiplayer lobby at a specified time.
 All participants will then play through the Qualifiers mappool, followed by a 10-15 minute break, after which they will play through the Qualifiers mappool for a second time.
-2. The bracket stage (following Qualifiers) is Double Elimination; the tournament will begin with a Split pool (meaning qualifying participants ranked 33-64 will be initially placed in Loser Bracket).
-This decision was made to knockout some weaker players earlier on (as this tournament is quite hard).
+2. The bracket stage (following Qualifiers) is Double Elimination — the tournament will begin with a Split pool (meaning qualifying participants ranked 33-64 will be initially placed in Loser Bracket).
+This decision was made to knock out some weaker players earlier on (as this tournament is quite hard).
 3. The winning condition for each stage is as follows:

 | Round | Format |